Who wrote the survey?

 The data is currently being analyzed by the survey authors for research purposes.
-They are tentatively planning to publicly release the data for other interested researchers sometime after 2020.
+They are tentatively planning to publicly release the data for other interested researchers after these projects are completed.
 The data will be available here and on the ARDA database.

 Was this survey IRB approved?

 Yes.
 The survey design and question wording received approval from Centre College’s Institutional Review Board (IRB) on September 1, 2016, Centre College IRB Assurance #FWA00017871, IRB approval code 140-Knoll-NMS-F16.

 Was this survey approved by the LDS Church?

 The Next Mormons Survey is an independent academic research survey, and is not formally connected to the Church of Jesus Christ of Latter-day Saints.
 As such, no approval was needed.